jeongho8288/Cartographer_SLAM_on_ROS2/README.md

 # Cartographer_SLAM_on_ROS2

-> The Storapy (mobile robot) and Xarm-lite6 are provided by company XYZ .
+> The Storagy (mobile robot) and Xarm-lite6 are provided by company XYZ .

 ### Tested environment
 ```